madsfjeldberg/ExamProject/CONTRIBUTE.md

 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.

-### Your First Code Contribution

-Unsure where to begin contributing to AlphaPlan?
-You can start by looking through these `beginner` and `help-wanted` issues:

-- Beginner issues - issues which should only require a few lines of code, and a test or two.
-- Help wanted issues - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests

 The process described here has several goals: